Setting up PostgreSQL Database Server

 1. Storage preparation

-In Fedora, PostgreSQL stores the databases and other runtime files in the /var/lib/pgsql
+In Fedora, PostgreSQL stores the databases and other runtime files in the /var/lib/pgsql directory.

 Following the Fedora storage concept, a dedicated file system on a logical volume, mounted at the appropriate position in the directory tree, takes over this function.